RomanSzewczykC/LTSpice_RAW_read/README.md

 Reading LTSpice binary .raw files to OCTAVE.
 Only for the transient simulation results.
+Created with claude.ai version 4 Sonnet